asmusz-adobe/AdobeSign-Resources/more/API_AGREEMENT_STATUS.md

 *  __'RECALLED'__ = When agreement is cancelled by sender -- Status changes to ABORTED

-*  __'REJECTED'__ = When agreement is rejected by signer -- Status changes to ABORTEDE
+*  __'REJECTED'__ = When agreement is rejected by signer -- Status changes to ABORTED

-*  __'XPIRED'__ = When some custom expiry is set by sender and agreement reached that date -- Status changes to EXPIRED
+*  __'EXPIRED'__ = When some custom expiry is set by sender and agreement reached that date -- Status changes to EXPIRED

 *  __'EXPIRED_AUTOMATICALLY'__ = When agreement is expired automatically -- Status changes to EXPIRED